 The Center for Service and Social Action (CSSA) is frequently made aware of service opportunities throughout greater Cleveland.
 Although not sponsored by CSSA, the Center posts them here, as they may be of interest to JCU students, staff, faculty, and alumni.
-CSSA does not coordinate registration, transportation, or service hour tracking for these activities.
+CSSA does not coordinate registration or transportation for these activities, but we can track and report your service hours if you desire.
 If you are interested in participating in any of these Service Opportunities, please contact the designated site coordinator for more details.

 Scroll through the opportunities below or click on one of the following:

 - 2100 Lakeside Men’s Shelter (Lutheran Metropolitan Ministry)

 - Children’s Hunger Alliance

 - Communion of Saints Parish PSR

 - Harvey and Friends Bookstore

 - Hopewell Summer Solstice Benefit – Friday, June 20th, 2014!

 - InterReligious Task Force on Central America (IRTF)